Skip to content

 University of Hull Policy

 Version 2 of the University's Research Data Management and Sharing Policy was approved by the Concordats Steering Group in October 2023, applying to all research carried out at the University of Hull.
-The policy has been adopted "to establish principles for effective management of the research data generated within the University, and its dissemination", informed by FAIR Guiding Principles, UKRI's own policy and their Concordat on Open Research Data.
+The policy has been adopted "to establish principles for effective management of the research data generated within the University, and its dissemination", informed by FAIR Guiding Principles, UKRI's own policy and the University's Concordat on Open Research Data.

 Some points to note: